Changissnz/selfinterest/README.md

-the preference of word use the "self" has to contend with, and also decisions of quantifying what occurs from the artificial axiom in the degrees of distance, metaphysical in some instances, for the "self" to develop its own truths, of artificial axiom, on top of the constants that do not always require the consideration of the "self", through expression by the "self" on the constants' existences and plausibilities.
+the preference of word use the "self" has to contend with, and also decisions of quantifying what occurs from the artificial axiom in the degrees of distance, metaphysical in some instances, for the "self" to develop their own truths, of artificial axiom, on top of the constants that do not always require the consideration of the "self", through expression by the "self" on the constants' existences and plausibilities.
 There is no centrality of the word